 As long as you have these components, you can mix and match as you please.

+I think that’s all you need to know about making the perfect Thai Peanut Sauce.
 So what are you waiting for?
 Let’s whip some up today!

 This easy 5-minute Thai Peanut Sauce is made with a few simple ingredients.
 It's the perfect sauce for salads, spring rolls, noodles, and more.
 Creamy, zesty, and with a little bit of heat, it's finger-licking good!

-Using a microplane, grate the ginger and set aside.
+Using a Microplane, grate the ginger and set aside.

 In a small bowl, combine all the ingredients EXCEPT the water.
 Using a whisk or an immersion blender, whisk the ingredients together until a thick, uniform sauce is formed.